Testing a computer hard drive for failures

 If the hard drive appears to be bad or is generating SMART errors indicating its bad even after trying the above suggestions, we suggest replacing it.

-Often hard drives have a several year warranty and if the drive or the computer the drive is in is relatively new may still be under warranty (even if the computer isn't).
+Often hard drives have a several year warranty and if the drive or the computer the drive is in is relatively new, it may still be under warranty (even if the computer isn't).

 If you're concerned about recovering lost data from a defective drive consider using a company who specializes in data recovery.